-To the east of the region you’ll find the Cooloola Coast, home to the sparkling waters of Rainbow Beach and Tin Can Bay and the closest gateway to K’gari (Fraser Island).
+To the east of the region you’ll find the Cooloola Coast, home to the sparkling waters of Rainbow Beach and Tin Can Bay and the closest gateway to K’gari (formerly Fraser Island).
 To the west are the pioneering towns of Kilkivan and Goomeri.
 And to the south, you’ll find the lush rural communities of the Mary Valley, home to a cluster of beautiful country villages, trails and drives that will have you whipping out your phone and taking a snap before you can say ‘wow’.

 What The Locals Love

 ❤️ Jump in a 4WD for a bucket list-worthy drive along the great sandy highway of Rainbow Beach.

 ❤️ Traverse through rural country villages aboard the Mary Valley Rattler.

 ❤️ Go off the beaten track and explore Gympie’s leafy backyard with the River to Rail Trail.

 Try your luck at gold panning in Deep Creek

 Immerse yourself in the beauty, nature and fresh food of the Sunshine Coast with some great deals from all over the region.
 There has never been a better time to plan your escape.